NorhaneCh/recommendation-system/README.md

 # recommendation-system
-Understanding the fundamentals of Deep Learning and Neural Networks , applying CNN to classify a dataset of 50,000 movie reviews .
+Applying machine learning techniques :  K-Nearest Neighbors (KNN) and TF-IDF to suggest similar items based on their descriptions, using a dataset comprising over 50,000 items.

 Click the link to visit the website : [link](https://e-commerce--recommendation-system.streamlit.app/)